DerKatzentyp/HK-s-pk3DS/README.md

 ## Bugs

 Be careful when adding new items.
 Everything that gets added and than deleted gets a 00 Hex designation.
-It will show up as "empty" ingame will lead too a freeze on 3ds works fine on Azahar.
+It will show up as "empty" ingame this will lead too a freeze on 3ds but works fine on Azahar.
+Make backups off the code.bin file and only add items too the shop when you are certain you will not take them away.

 ## Installation